Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 - Flexibility: It works well with both linear and non-linear data distributions.
 - Effectiveness in Low-Dimensional Space: Since the dataset consists of only four features, KNN can effectively classify notes without the need for complex feature engineering.

-3. Choosing the Right K
+##### Choosing the Right K
+Typically, choosing an optimal K involves cross-validation to find a balance between bias and variance.
 The parameter K (number of neighbors) plays a crucial role in KNN’s performance:

-Small K (e.g., 1-3):
+1. Small K (e.g., 1-3):

-The model is highly sensitive to noise and may overfit to specific training examples.
+- The model is highly sensitive to noise and may overfit to specific training examples.
-Can lead to misclassification if a fake note is very close to a genuine one.
+- Can lead to misclassification if a fake note is very close to a genuine one.
-Large K (e.g., 10+):
+2. Large K (e.g., 10+):

-The model becomes more stable but may smooth out important details.
+- The model becomes more stable but may smooth out important details.
-Can misclassify notes if fake banknotes are not well-represented in the training set.
+- Can misclassify notes if fake banknotes are not well-represented in the training set.
-Typically, choosing an optimal K involves cross-validation to find a balance between bias and variance.

 4. Limitations of KNN
 Despite its advantages, KNN has some drawbacks when applied to fake banknote detection: